The British Army in the Anglo-Boer War

 [PLEASE NOTE: This Service is MAIL ORDER ONLY, all research is usually completed within 1 - 4 weeks.]

-No foreign cheques please as I have to pay high bank charges for banks to negotiate settlement and I can exchange currency notes without charge
+For Non-UK residents, I will accept currency notes to the equivalent value in US Dollars, Australian Dollars or Euros.
+No foreign cheques please as I have to pay bank charges for banks to negotiate settlement and I can exchange currency notes without charge